Parent & Family Resources

 For more information, please email Student Engagement or call us at (773) 244-5565.

 The University is prohibited, based on the Family Educational Rights and Privacy Act (FERPA), from releasing certain information to parents and/or family members without permission of the student.
 FERPA, also known as the Buckley Amendment, considers college students as responsible adults who are allowed to determine who will receive information about them.
 Under this law, parents who want to receive a copy of their student’s academic or financial records can do so only if their student signs a release form.
-This form is available online.
 We encourage you to have a conversation with your student about how information regarding academic and financial records will be shared.

 The transition to college can be an exciting but challenging time.
 Not only are students adjusting, but parents and families have some adjusting to do as well.
 Here are some suggestions for books, articles, and websites that can help students, parents, and families during this time of transition.